AutoMHatic Loan Application Review Dashboard

 MVP

 A few months after handing off the high-fidelity dashboards, the project manager shared the working MVP built from my designs.
-It was my first time collaborating with engineers on an MVP, so seeing the product come to life was exciting—and even more rewarding was learning that the new design reduced application processing time from 3–4 hours to just 3–5 minutes.

 I recommended adjusting the colors to better align with my original design, both to clarify required actions and to improve accessibility, since white text on a yellow background may not provide sufficient contrast.
 I also noticed that the team removed the sidebar to enlarge the application view, which was a strong improvement for usability.